Neck Pain & Tension Headache Relief in St Albans

 If any of the below sound familiar, our Hijama-led approach is built for exactly this.

-• Tension that builds through a working day at a screen and won't fully ease in the evening.
+- Tension that builds through a working day at a screen and doesn't fully ease in the evening.

-• Sleep affected by neck stiffness or you wake up with a stiff neck most mornings.
+- Sleep affected by neck stiffness or you wake with a stiff neck most mornings.

 Not sure if it's right for you?
 Message us and we'll talk you through it.